mushfoo/claude-code-project-toolkit/README.md

 - Test prototypes by actually clicking through them like a real user would
 - Consider your target personas when choosing between options
 - Mix elements from different options if needed ("Option 2 with Option 1's navigation")
+- REQUIRED: First adapt the UI/UX Design Generator to your domain (Step 0) for relevant prototypes

 ### **For Task Breakdown**